Home Places to Go Bird Blog Latest Photos Acknowledgements Contact Us Why this website?

 Click on arrows to show pull-down menus:

+Most of the birds on this page have Eurasian origins; others are so designated.
 These birds appear to be free, but their wings are clipped.
-Muscovy ducks show great variety in appearance.

 This Muscovy Duck (Cairina moschata) seemed to be hiding in the bushes at Duke Gardens, Durham, NC, 7/19/05.
 Another Muscovy Duck, Duke Gardens, 7/24/05